ivanzakharov/docs/development-guidelines/overview.md

 ## Basic guidelines

 - To have only one model per implementation project.
-This will save you from unnecessary problems with model compatibility and dependencies in between.
+This will save you from possible issues with model compatibility and dependencies in between.

 - To have only one extension per application object.
 This will allow the developer to see and understand all customizations of the object.